flant/addon-operator/LIFECYCLE.md

 During the start, Addon-operator finds and initializes all global hooks.
 For more info, see [HOOKS](HOOKS.md#initialization-of-global-hooks).

-Addon-operator adds a container with tiller instance to operate helm charts of modules.
-Therefore, the preferred Addon-operator installation is a Deployment with 1 replica.

 # Main loop

 After initialization Addon-operator executes all global `onStartup` hooks and starts the modules discovery process.